Siphiwes/develop-google-cloud-network/README.md

 Use the project VPCs.
 Naming is normally team-resource, e.g. an instance could be named kraken-webserver1.
 Allocate cost effective resource sizes.
 Projects are monitored and excessive resource use will result in the containing project's termination (and possibly yours), so beware.
 This is the guidance the monitoring team is willing to share: unless directed, use e2-medium.

+# What you need to do:
+You need to help the team with some of their initial work on a new project.
+They plan to use WordPress and need you to set up a development environment.
+Some of the work was already done for you, but other parts require your expert skills.